How to sue Comcast in small claims court

 Show up to your court date against Comcast

 The court date that the clerk assigns to you is not flexible.
 You must show up on that date.
 So make sure you schedule it in your calendar.

 DoNotPay will help you prepare what to say in court.
 For example, if you are suing Comcast for a breach of contract, DoNotPay’s script will include the key elements of your claim, and what to say if the defendant does not appear.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 Sue Comcast for unreliable service